 In 2008, Francis’s independent one-man exhibition, The Binsey Collection, also saw the launch of his gift book The Stick Man’s Guide to Life and Art.
 In 2009 he was elected to be a member of Magdalen Road Studios http://www.magdalenroadstudios.com/ and in 2013 his work was selected for exhibition by the Royal Institute of Oil Painters.

 These studies led to Francis researching the the practices of Old Master artists.
 This began with an exploration of paint-making techniques and led to a foray into optics.
 Following on from David Hockney’s work on the subject, Francis showed that it was possible for artists to make self-portrait projections that they could use to create their art works.
 This had not been previously thought possible.
-Francis’s research was published in the Institute of Physics, Journal of Optics in 2016 and reached a worldwide audience, causing some controversy.
+Francis’s research was published in the Institute of Physics, Journal of Optics in 2016 and reached a worldwide audience.